 As a real estate agent, you are guiding home buyers and sellers through the process of selling or purchasing a home.
 Both will have plenty of questions for you.
 Part of being a successful real estate agent is building trust with your clients, which you have likely already built through the tenant screening process.

 To further develop that trust, an agent needs to be able to answer all inquiries and alleviate their clients’ concerns.
 You can also support clients by translating real estate slogans and lingo.
-Below, you will find some of the most common real estate questions directed to you from home buyers and sellers.
-Use this guide to help you confidently answer clients’ questions.

 Real Estate Questions to Expect from Home Sellers